NEW JERSEY WRONGFUL DEATH lawyers

-This will include all of the medical care your loved one received due to the accident, including life-saving emergency care.
-Since wrongful death does not have to occur instantly and care they received until the death occurred will be covered by this type of compensation.
+This will include all the medical care your loved one received due to the accident, including life-saving emergency care.
+Since wrongful death does not have to occur instantly, and care they received until the death occurred will be covered by this type of compensation.

 Funeral expenses are set aside from the compensation package and paid exclusively to the person who covered the funeral expenses.

 Loss of financial support